 Collectively, these intermediaries will cover both the Fund’s priority objectives of Capacity Building and development of innovative projects in all four different stages (i.e. idea generation, prototype, start-up and scale-up).

 Through the intermediaries, the SIE Fund has the vision to stimulate the ecosystem for social innovation in business through collaborative platforms that help generate, incubate and implement new businesses that help to address poverty and social exclusion.
-The SIE Fund targets to train and nurture 2,700 or more potential social entrepreneurs, generate 700 or more ideas, and fund 100 or more projects through programmes administered by the intermediaries during the three-year engagement period.
+The SIE Fund targets to train and nurture 2700 or more potential social entrepreneurs, generate 700 or more ideas, and fund 100 or more projects through programmes administered by the intermediaries during the three-year engagement period.
 All targets have been achieved. it is decided that a new batch of intermediaries are to be engaged to further take forward the Fund's work and the invitation exercise is underway.